Some people are science literate; They can find scientific information easily and know how to use it in times of need, or when they want to.

-One of the main reasons is the “language divide": the disparities between those who know dominant languages well and those who do not.
+One reason is the “language divide": the disparities between those who know dominant languages such as English and those who do not.

 Research Question